 In 1 Cor.
 13:1-3 Paul states, “If I [can] speak in the tongues of men and [even] of angels, but have not love (that reasoning, intentional, spiritual devotion such as is inspired by God’s love for and in us), I am only a noisy gong or a clanging cymbal.
 And if I have prophetic powers (the gift of interpreting the divine will and purpose), and understand all the secret truths and mysteries and possess all knowledge, and if I have [sufficient] faith so that I can remove mountains, but have not love (God’s love in me) I am nothing (a useless nobody).
 Even if I dole out all that I have [to the poor in providing] food, and if I surrender my body to be burned or in order that I may glory, but have not love (God’s love in me), I gain nothing.”

 No enterprise, regardless of how lofty the intent, will succeed if there is no love of God in it.
 Genuine love is the beginning and the end.
 Without love there is nothing.

 The deep love of Jesus

-This love I have talked about here is not the love of the pithy quote or off-hand comment, no, it is the deep, practical, sacrificial love that gives up all for Jesus.
-This is the love Jesus showed us on the cross when He endured all for us and did not quit.
+This genuine love I write about here is not the love of the pithy quote or off-hand comment, no, it is the deep, practical, sacrificial love that gives up all for Jesus.
+This is the genuine love Jesus showed us on the cross when He endured all for us and did not quit.
 His abiding presence with us is His love.
 He is the great Son to our reflective moon.
-We bring Him great joy when we are so aligned to His will that we accurately reflect His love to others on this earth.
+We bring Him great joy when we are so aligned to His will that we accurately reflect His real love to others on this earth.
 To gain that goal, you must allow Him to mold and shape you, to remove the dross, the ‘self’ nature in you, so you are pure before Him.
-Only then will you properly reflect His love to others.
+Only then will you properly reflect His genuine love to others.